changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 2 - RFP Generation/README.md

 2. Enter the requested fields with the below provided content.
   - **Name:** This describes the name of the Agent.
+    * Mention your name as a prefix of the agent name, to avoid confusion.
+    * Example:
+        ```
+        Name: James Brown
+        Agent Name: JamesBrown RFP Generation Agent
+        ```
     ```
     RFP Generation Agent
     ```